Gold Country: Geology

 The Gold Country lies on the western slope of the Sierra Nevada, reaching down to the Sacramento Valley.
-The oldest geology can be found along the easternmost portions of this region, closer to the Sierra Nevada summits, which formed 100 million years ago.
-It consists of ancient sea floor and portions of islands which were added onto the western edge of North America during the late Paleozoic, about 275 million years ago.
-The western sections of the Mother Lode are significantly younger, from the mid-Mesozoic about 150 million years ago, and also consist of material that was solidified on the ocean floor to the continental edge.
+The oldest geology can be found along the easternmost portions of the region, closer to the Sierra Nevada summits, which formed about 100 million years ago.
+It consists of ancient sea floor and portions of island arcs added onto the western edge of North America during the late Paleozoic, about 275 million years ago.
+The western sections of the Mother Lode are younger, from the mid-Mesozoic about 150 million years ago, and also consist of material that solidified on the ocean floor before accreting to the continental margin.
 Massive intrusions of granite forced their way into these formations.
-After ten miles of overlying material was eroded over the last 70 million years, these intrusions became visible throughout the Sierra Nevada.
-Over the last 50 million years, rivers and volcanoes deposited materials; these built up in thick layers found atop many of the high ridges of the Sierra Nevada foothills.
+After ten miles of overlying material eroded over the past 70 million years, these intrusions became visible throughout the Sierra Nevada range.
+Over the last 50 million years, rivers and volcanoes deposited sediments that built up in thick layers atop many of the high ridges of the Sierra Nevada foothills.

 Climate

-This part of California has a Mediterranean climate like much of Italy and Spain, making wine grapes and vineyards one of the region's primary crops and industry.
-Over 100 wineries are found throughout the Gold Country.
-Winters are cool and wet with occasional snowfall, especially in the higher elevations of the eastern reaches up the slopes of the Sierra Nevada mountains.
-Winter temperatures range from the upper twenties to mid-fifties.
-Summers are dry and hot, with long stretches that reach triple digits.
-The average annual precipitation is around 30 in.
-Many dams were built in the Sierra Nevada to hold water.
-People in California depend on the water that comes from the Sierra Nevada mountains.
+This part of California has a Mediterranean climate, similar to much of Italy and Spain, making wine grapes and vineyards one of the region's primary agricultural products.
+Over 100 wineries operate throughout the Gold Country.
+Winters are cool and wet, with occasional snowfall at higher elevations along the eastern slopes of the Sierra Nevada.
+Winter temperatures range from the upper twenties to mid-fifties Fahrenheit.
+Summers are dry and hot, with extended periods reaching triple digits.
+Average annual precipitation is around 30 in.
+Numerous dams in the Sierra Nevada store snowmelt that supplies much of California's water needs.